gabriellemalate/MoodMemory/README.md

 ## Overview

-MoodMemory is a place to log, track, and view your moods & mood patterns with ease.
+MoodMemory is a mood tracking and memory logging application that allows users to log & view mood patterns with ease.
-MoodMemory will also allow users to keep a log of memories, new and old.
 MoodMemory provides users a platform to manage their memory and mood with clarity in a painless way.

 It is for mobile use in this submission, but *nice to have*: it will be available with responsive design to tablet and desktop sizes

 ### Problem

 Mood tracking is a challenging chore to maintain
 - It is most popularly used by people with mood disorders, such as Bipolar Disorder, to take note of durations of manic states and depressive states.
 Mood tracking is also used to see patterns of what kind of external circumstances urge either state to halt or spring up, for each indivdual, from what may seem to be coming out of nowhere if tracking was not involved.
 - When in certain states -manic or depressive or a "hypo" sort- it is difficult for persons with mood disorders to make good decisions or to see a bigger picture.
-The severity can vary from lack of self awareness noticed in speaking volume for example, to no longer seeing other viable options to manage strong emotions other than to unalive one's self.
+The severity can vary from lack of self awareness noticed in speaking volume for example, to *Trigger Warning* no longer seeing other viable options to manage strong emotions other than to unalive one's self.
 - Mood tracking keeps us informed about ourselves especially if our mood has been affecting our daily life and means to function, especially when it negatively impacts our ability to take care of our basic needs.
 - Mood tracking is also highly beneficial for those who menstruate whose symptoms are debilitating their physical and mental mobility.